StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 ## Verify the integrity and availability of resources

-* `/usr/lib/rpm/rpmdb_verify /var/lib/rpm/Packages` It will verify the integrity of rpm database
+* `/usr/lib/rpm/rpmdb_verify /var/lib/rpm/Packages` -> It will verify the integrity of rpm database.

 * `rpm -V <package-name>` -> Verify integrity of package.
   * **NOTE**: When verifying a package, RPM produces output only if there is a verification failure.